zer2/fantasy-basketball-optimizer/about/turnovers.md

 ### 2A.
 Getting over the hump in Most Categories

-In the Most Categories context, winning turnovers to go 1-8 instead of 0-9 is unhelpful.
-A loss is a loss.
-So why invest in turnovers, which are easiest to win when you are already losing?
+In the Most Categories context, you want to dominate the non-turnover counting statistics to win the overall matchup.
+If you do that, you almost definitely are not winning turnovers.
+So why invest in them?

-This argument seems plausible on face but is framed incorrectly.
-Winning a consolation category isn't helpful, but neither is running up the score. __Only close match-ups, for which outcomes are uncertain, are relevant.
-The most important categories are those which can generate category wins in match-ups that can go either way.__
+This argument seems plausible on face but is framed incorrectly. __If you are already winning all of the non-turnover counting statistics, your victory is guaranteed and no categories are important.
+Only close match-ups, for which outcomes are uncertain, are relevant.
+The most important categories are those which can generate category wins in match-ups that could go either way.__

 At least for me it is hard to intuit whether turnovers are more or less important than other categories under the condition of a close match.
 Fortunately, the question can be modeled mathematically.